 • Higher Interest Rates: Shop around to find home equity lenders that offer competitive pricing for HELOCs and home equity loans with bad credit.
 If you don’t do your research, be prepared to accept higher HELOC interest rates, as lenders compensate for the added risk of lending to someone with poor credit.

 Think of the HELOC loan application as a balancing act—your credit score might weigh heavily, but other factors can tip the scales in your favor.
+The RefiGuide can help you shop and compare banks and lenders that offer low-credit HELOCs that meet your credentials.

-What Role Does Credit Play in a HELOC line of Credit?
+What Role Does Credit Play in a HELOC Line of Credit?

 Your credit score serves as a primary indicator of your ability to repay loans, and lenders often use it to assess risk.